Blandford Camp: First World War - Royal Naval Division

 With the outbreak of the First World War a large number of Royal Naval reservists were called for full-time service, in excess of the numbers required to man ships.
 It was therefore decided that a Royal Naval Division would be formed to augment the army divisions.
 After its initial action in the front line in Belgium, the Division returned to the UK and established a base depot and training camp at Blandford.
 A German prisoner of war camp was also set up alongside it.

 The RN Division had battalions named after the former naval officers Drake, Nelson, Benbow, Hawke, Hood, Howe, Anson and Collingwood, and the various encampments at Blandford took these names.
 Instruction on trench construction and trench warfare was carried out within the camp area and traces of the Royal Naval Division trenches can still be seen in the area beyond Drake East Lines.

 The men of the Division left Blandford Camp to embark on the ill-fated Gallipoli operation.
 A memorial now stands at Collingwood Corner, on the main A354 Blandford Forum to Salisbury road, dedicated to the men of the Collingwood Battalion who lost their lives in the Third Battle of Krithia at Gallipoli on 4 June 1915.

 Royal Flying Corps/Royal Air Force

 During 1918, the camp changed from being the depot for the Royal Naval Division to being an 'Intake Camp' for the Royal Flying Corps which was at that time being reformed as the Royal Air Force, and a branch railway line was built to bring materials and personnel to the camp.
 The railway was linked with the Somerset and Dorset Joint Railway line immediately south of Blandford Forum railway station and there was a daily passenger service to bring civilian staff to the camp from Bournemouth and the villages in between.
+Because of the significant gradient of the line (a rise of about 180 feet over three miles), heavier trains required tank engines (and occasionally banking engines) to negotiate the steep ascent up to the camp.
 At the end of 1919, however, the camp was closed and both the wooden huts built for the RN Division and the camp's railway line were removed.
 By the end of 1920 the site had been returned to agricultural use.